 7. Mozambique – $1327.9

 The country has made progress in terms of reducing poverty, however, 50% of population is still facing problems.
 Most of these people are located in rural areas and the regions like Zambezia, Sofala, Manica, and Gaza have witnessed an increase in poverty in the 21st century.

-Geographical isolation and lack of a good educational system, are part of why Madagascar is still considered a poor country.
+It is an island country located in the Indian ocean, off the eastern coast of mainland Africa.
+Geographical isolation and lack of a good educational system are part of why Madagascar is still considered a poor country.

 10. The Gambia – $1,706.3